Midnight (production aircraft)

-Archer’s eVTOL aircraft (as yet unnamed) can carry four passengers for up to 60 miles (nearly 100 km) at speeds of up to 150 mph (241 km/h), using today’s battery technologies.
+Archer Aviation Midnight five-seat eVTOL production aircraft carries four passengers and one pilot for up to 60 miles (nearly 100 km) at speeds of up to 150 mph (241 km/h), using today’s battery technologies.
 The company aims to provide a faster, sustainable, and affordable urban transportation option.
 Archer says “its unique design will also offer passengers increased safety while producing minimal noise compared to helicopters.”

 Initially, Archer plans to focus on dense markets with heavy traffic congestion.
 In the long term, Archer says it will expand its reach, developing a unique air taxi transportation network.
 “Our goal is to make our electric aircraft just as safe as commercial airliners,” the website states.

 Marc Lore, the serial entrepreneur and CEO of Walmart eCommerce, is the largest investor in the company.
 With Lore’s backing, Archer says it “has the capital needed to lead the urban air mobility market, while leveraging Lore’s unparalleled entrepreneurial perspective.”
 Lore has a track record of founding ventures “to solve consumer pain points.”
 Most recently, he sold challenger e-commerce brand Jet.com to Walmart for $3.3 billion.
 Before starting Jet.com, he sold Quidsi to Amazon for $550 million in 2010.